CitizensFoundation/policy-synth/agents/docs/src/problems/create/createRootCauseSearchQueries.md

 # CreateRootCausesSearchQueriesProcessor

-This class extends `BaseProlemSolvingAgent` to create, refine, and rank search queries for identifying root causes based on a problem statement.
+This class extends `BaseProblemSolvingAgent` to create, refine, and rank search queries for identifying root causes based on a problem statement.

 ## Properties